needle-mirror/com.unity.xr.arfoundation/Documentation~/raycast-manager.md

 ## Ray casting

 Ray casting (also known as hit testing) allows you to determine where a [ray](xref:UnityEngine.Ray) (defined by an origin and direction) intersects with a [trackable](xref:UnityEngine.XR.ARFoundation.ARTrackable).
-The current ray cast interface only tests against planes and points in the point cloud.
 The ray cast interface is similar to the one in the Unity Physics module, but since AR trackables don't necessarily have a presence in the physics world, AR Foundation provides a separate interface.

 The Raycast Manager serves two purposes:
 1. Provides an API to perform single raycasts.